Skip to contents

 minPriorObservation = 365)

-summary_attrition <- summariseCohortAttrition(cdm$medications)
+summary_attrition <- summariseCohortAttrition(cdm$fracture)

 Applying multiple demographic requirements to a cohort